-You are not expected and cannot be asked or required to claim, document, or prove victim status or VAWA violence/abuse other than as stated in "Notice of Occupancy Rights Under the Violence Against Women Act," Form HUD-5380.
+You are not expected and cannot be asked or required to claim, document, or prove victim status or VAWA violence/abuse other than as stated in "Notice of Occupancy Rights Under the Violence Against Women Act," Earns HID-5380.
+Women Act."
+Form HUD-5380.

+Women Act," Form HUD-5380.
 This form is one of your available options for responding to a covered housing provider's written request for documentation of victim status or the incident(s) of VAWA violence/abuse.
 If you choose, you may submit one of the types of third-party documentation described in Form HUD-5380, in the section titled, "What do I need to document that I am a victim?".
 Your covered housing provider must give you at least 14 business days (weekends and holidays do not count) to respond to their written request for this documentation.

 Will my information be kept confidential?
-Whenever you ask for or about VAWA protections, your covered housing provider must keep any information you provide about the VAWA violence/abuse or the fact you (or a household member) are a victim, including the information on this form, strictly confidential.
+Whenever you ask for or about VAWA protections, your will my information be kept conditectual: whenever you ask in or about vt AWA protections, your covered housing provider must keep any information you provide about the VAWA violence/abuse or the fact you (or a household member) are a victim, including the information on this form, strictly confidential.
 This information should be securely and separately kept from your other tenant files.
 This information can only be accessed by an employee/agent of your covered housing provider if (1) access is required for a specific reason, (2) your covered housing provider explicitly authorizes that person's access for that reason, and (3) the authorization complies with applicable law.
 This information will not be given to anyone else or put in a database shared with anyone else, unless your covered housing provider (1) gets your written permission to do so for a limited time, (2) is required to do so as part of an eviction or termination hearing, or (3) is required to do so by law.